Mount Washington Cog Railway: Running the railway

 In the summer of 2008, the Cog introduced its first diesel locomotive.
 The Great Recession and the 2000s energy crisis led to fewer passengers, and the Cog sought to cut costs with the diesel, which could make three round trips for the cost of one steam train round trip.

 In December 2016, the owner of the Cog proposed building a 35-room hotel along the line, about 1 mi below the summit and 2 mi above the station, to be opened in 2019 for the 150th anniversary of the train.
 However, the proposal drew opposition due to its location in the alpine zone of the mountain and was shelved.

+From November through early May, the Mt.
+Washington Cog Railway does not run to the summit.
+Instead, the winter destination is Waumbek Station.

 In April 2017, the Bedor family sold its interest in the railway to Wayne Presby, the only remaining member of the original group, which had purchased the railway in 1983.
 Presby assumed direct management control of the railway in December 2017.
 In 2021, the railway completed two of the largest improvement projects in its history.
 The existing 25 lb/yd rail was replaced with 100 lb/yd rail and a new 34,000 sqft maintenance facility was completed.
 The new facility enabled the railway to resume winter operations in 2020.
 During the winter, the railway operates its trains to Waumbek Station at an elevation of approximately 3,800 ft.